rybarczykj/bright-channel/README.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

+When it's done, you'll need to close and re-open the terminal to actually use `uv`.

-The paste this command to run the app:
+After you do that, paste this command to run the app

 ```
 uv run python app.py
 ```

 In any browser, go to http://localhost:5555

+Have fun!

 ## What it does